 To avoid risk of injury, DO NOT touch the glass.
-The oven door, especially the glass, can get hot during usage.
+The oven

 ELECTRICAL SHOCK HAZARD

 This range features a self-cleaning cycle.
 During this cycle, the oven reaches elevated temperatures in order to burn off soil and deposits.

 A powder ash residue is left in the bottom of the oven after completion of the self-clean cycle.